kestra-io/docs/content/docs/10.configuration-guide/plugins.md

 ## Plugin configurations to set default values

 You can also set default values for a plugin.
-For example, you can set the default value for the `recoverMissedSchedules` property of the `Schedule` trigger to `NONE` to avoid recovering missed scheduled executions after a server restart:
+For example, starting from Kestra 0.15.0, you can set the default value for the `recoverMissedSchedules` property of the `Schedule` trigger to `NONE` to avoid recovering missed scheduled executions after a server restart:

 ```yaml
 kestra: